 Before you grab the clippers and start trimming, let’s chat about basic nail anatomy.
 I know that doesn’t sound too fun, but it’s important.

 What’s Inside Your Dog’s Nails?

-To trim your dog’s nails you will need:
+To trim your dog’s nails you’ll need:

-If you and/or your dog is extremely afraid of the clippers, you may prefer using a Dremel (AKA a tool that grinds your dog’s nail).
-For my Chihuahua, I use regular clippers, but my Poodle does way better with the Dremel. *Find out how to use the grinder tool in the video under the “Cutting Black Nails” section.
-The video highlights Dremels at the 5 minute mark.
+If you and/or your dog is extremely afraid of the clippers, you may prefer using a Dremel, which is a tool that grinds your dog’s nail.
+For my Chihuahua, I use regular scissor-style clippers, but my Poodle is way more cooperative with the Dremel.
+She just prefers the feeling.

 Cutting White Nails